laurenchen0631/English-Learning/articles/201908/20190801/Sex Trafficking.md

 		> 海報 |A large printed picture used for decoration.|
 		> 廣告/布告 |A large printed picture, notice, or advertisement displayed in a public place.| a poster campaign
 		> 貼文者 |A person who publishes something online, typically on a blog or social media website or application.|
-		> 張貼 |Put up posters in an area.| illegal postering in downtown Montreal’ “We will continue to crack down on these types of businesses, which are used as fronts for prostitution,” Police Chief Tomas Sanchez said in a news release.
+		> 張貼 |Put up posters in an area.| illegal postering in downtown Montreal “We will continue to crack down on these types of businesses, which are used as fronts for prostitution,” Police Chief Tomas Sanchez said in a news release.
 “These massage parlors breed other criminal activities, including human and sex trafficking, drug sales and money laundering.”
 By the time police completed the second operation, they had charged at least 30 women with prostitution.
 Though the case in which Kraft was charged continues, it’s followed the same trajectory.